Your First Binary Simulations with POSYDON 🌠

 from posydon.popsyn.synthetic_population import Population

-The index (metallicity) is the metallicity of your population in solar units.
+) is the metallicity of your population in solar units.simulated mass

-simulated mass is the total ZAMS mass that has been evolved in the population.
+the total ZAMS mass that has been evolved in the population.simulated_mass_single

-number_of_systems shows the 10 systems in the file.
+shows the number of systems in the file.

 [ ]: